 The Coastal Path connects Magazine Bay, Corsair and Cass Bay beaches, with spectacular views of Whakaraupō/Lyttelton Harbour, Ōtamahua/Quail Island and Charteris Bay opposite.

-Toilets: Located at Corsair Bay and Cass Bay|
+|Toilets||Located at Corsair Bay and Cass Bay|

-Dogs: Must be on leash on the tracks and under effective control on the beaches, except in summer.
+Must be on leash on the tracks and under effective control on the beaches, except in summer.

-The left hand route sidles around above the boat sheds following the water edge before zig-zagging up to reach the summit of the point, where there is a grassy area with picnic tables and benches.
+The left-hand route sidles around above the boat sheds following the water edge before zig-zagging up to reach the summit of the point, where there is a grassy area with picnic tables and benches.
 There are native plantings and a pou, and great harbour views.